- Latin America

 In the wise words of Bill Murray: “If you have someone that you think is The One, don't just sort of think in your ordinary mind, 'Okay, let's pick a date.
 Let's plan this and make a party and get married,"' he said.
 "Take that person and travel around the world.
 Buy a plane ticket for the two of you to travel all around the world, and go to places that are hard to go to and hard to get out of.
 And if when you come back to JFK, when you land in JFK, and you're still in love with that person, get married at the airport."

-About the author: Dana Crosby is a 24 year old from Coos Bay, Oregon, USA.
+Dana Crosby is a 24-year-old from Coos Bay, Oregon, USA.
 She holds a BA from Willamette University (Salem, OR), where she studied Neuroscience and Studio Art.
 After earning her TEFL certificate from ITA, she worked in Hanoi, Vietnam, for approximately one year.
-Currently residing in the US, she is searching for a job that is as satisfying as teaching abroad, and is seriously considering leaving the US to teach again.
+Currently residing in the US, she is searching for a job that is as satisfying as teaching abroad and is seriously considering leaving the US to teach again.

 Request a free brochure or call 773-634-9900 to speak with an expert advisor about all aspects of TEFL certification and teaching English abroad or online, including the hiring process, salaries, visas, TEFL class options, job placement assistance and more.